ChanthMiao/ghc-wiki-mirror/proposals/merge-request-workflow.md

  - **Label:** ~"MR::1-under review"
  - **Owner**: Author

-When the the author feels that the patch is ready it is their responsibility to identify an appropriate set of approvers; this is the group of people who will be notified of the new merge request with the intention that they will contribute to the code review performed in Step (2).
+When the author feels that the patch is ready it is their responsibility to identify an appropriate set of approvers; this is the group of people who will be notified of the new merge request with the intention that they will contribute to the code review performed in Step (2).